coxmars/CodeForFree-App/README.md

 - Java - version 17 LTS (Long Term Support)
 - Bootstrap - version 5.0
 - JQuery - version 3.2.1
-- Other files for Bootstrap/JQuery They can be downloaded from here:
+- Other files for Bootstrap/JQuery they can be downloaded from here:
 - [Dependencies](https://getbootstrap.com/docs/5.0/getting-started/download/)